wpgp/jollofR/README.md

 where $N_i$ is as defined in equation (1).
 Note that for the above models to be valid, the proportions must add up to unity, that is, $\hat{p_{ij}} + \hat{p_{-ij}} = 1$.
 Parameter estimates were based on the integrated nested Laplace approximation (INLA), thereby enabling higher accuracy and faster computational speed.
 In addition, stochastic partial differential equation techniques were used to account for spatial autocorrelations within the sample data.
 However, within the **jollofR** version 0.3.0 package, the final model which consistently provided better fit included only the spatially independent random effect $\zeta_i$ which are implemented with covariates through the **cheesecake** and **spices** functions, or without covariates through the **cheesepop** and **slices** functions.

-We illustrate the model framework example in the case of age-sex disaggregation across sex groups and 4 age groups using Figure below, where the total population in a given administrative unit 'total' was first disaggregated into the 4 age agroups - *age_1*, *age_2*, *age_3*, *age_4*.
-Then, each age group was further disaggregated into male and female age group totals *mage_* and *fage_*, respectively.
+We illustrate the model framework example in the case of age-sex disaggregation across sex groups and 4 age groups using Figure below, where the total population in a given administrative unit 'total' was first disaggregated into the 4 age agroups - 'pp_age_1', 'pp_age_2', 'pp_age_3', 'pp_age_4'.
+Then, each age group was further disaggregated into male and female age group totals 'pp_mage_' and 'pp_fage_', respectively.

 ```mermaid